-In 2016 the Museum established the Patricia Phelps de Cisneros Research Institute for the Study of Art from Latin America.
+In 2016, with funding from the Cisneros Phelps family, the Museum established the Patricia Phelps de Cisneros Research Institute for the Study of Art from Latin America.
 The Cisneros Institute aspires to become a vital platform for the arts of Latin America by fostering critical thinking across borders.
 Through its programs and publications, it aims to stimulate, support, and disseminate new research on modern and contemporary art of Latin America and its role as an integral part of global culture.
 It also seeks to promote the multiple perspectives of artists and scholars from Latin America by engaging in an international dialogue.

 As part of The Museum of Modern Art, the Institute is committed to strengthening the Museum’s longstanding commitment with Latin America through rigorous and experimental research into MoMA’s Latin American holdings and meaningful collaborations with artists, art historians, critics, curators, and other cultural institutions.